piersdeseilligny/betterfountain/FAQ.md

   * "Fold all" > Folds all the scenes so that you can only see the header.
 "Unfold all" does the contrary.
   * "Fountain: Show Screenplay Live Preview": Show a preview of what the printed script would look like, in real-time.
   * "Fountain: Export Screenplay PDF": Export your screenplay to a pdf file.

+* If you want to know how long your screenplay is (very approximately) just look in the bottom right corner.
+See the "00:00:00" next to the Line and Column positions?
+That's more or less the length of your screenplay (in hours:minutes:seconds).